I loved you is a reversible text

 But it does not mean that incredulous readers do not exist.
 Nepomniashy [7] published a report about an interesting empirical study:

-Academician Nepomniahsi is very angry about these results: "This is an unhuman understanding of a clear text which has unbelievably many meanings (многозначен невероятно) . " This quote can give a reader an idea that the fight for sentimental reading of the poem ILY is perceived in Russia as existential.
-But Pushkin can hope to be understood.
+Academic Nepomniashy was very angry about these results: "This is an unhuman understanding of a clear text which has unbelievably many meanings ("многозначен невероятно") . " This quote can give a reader a clue that the fight for sentimental interpretation of the poem ILY is perceived in Russia as an existential fight for preserving the national heritage and the Russian national character.
+But Pushkin gets a chance to be understood.

 3. Conclusion

-I introduced the concept of reversible text and demonstrated that Pushkin, indeed, wrote the poem ILY as a reversible text so that the two categories of readers he clearly described in the stanza L1 in part 4 of "Eugene Onegin" see different meanings there: one is depiction of sentimental love, another is a hypocritical letter Onegin in his youth could write to one of his victims.
-I hope it demonstrates that Pushkin is not just a romantic - sentimental poet and "realist" writer.
-He is a deep and original thinker, but he does not make all his ideas obvious to everybody at once.
+I introduced the concept of reversible text and demonstrated that Pushkin, indeed, wrote the poem ILY as a reversible text so that the two categories of readers he clearly described in the stanza L1 in chapter 4 of "Eugene Onegin" see different meanings there: one is depiction of sentimental love, another is a hypocritical letter Onegin in his youth could write to one of his interests.
+I confirmed B. Gasparov's thesis that Pushkin does not make all his ideas available to every reader equally.
 We are just scratching the surface trying to reach the true meaning of this heritage.

 I want to end with the long quote from M. Gershenzon [8]